 Required Item Comments Auditor's responsibility under professional standards and planned scope and timing of the audit We have communicated such information in our engagement letter to you dated November 26, 2018.
 Generally, these responsibilities include: Forming and expressing an opinion on the financial statements.
 Obtaining reasonable assurance that the financial statements are free of material misstatements, whether caused by error or fraud.
 Accumulating and communicating uncorrected misstatements to Those Charged with Governance ("TCWG").
 Maintaining professional skepticism.
 Communicating audit related matters that are, in our professional judgment, significant to TCWG.
-Other information in documents containing audited financial statements Our responsibility as auditors for other information in documents containing the audited financial statements does not extend beyond the financial information identified in the audit report, and we are not required to perform any procedures to determine that such other information is properly stated.
-Our responsibilities under the Yellow Book In connection with our audit, we performed tests of the Entity's compliance with certain provisions of laws, regulations, contracts, and grants.
+Other information in documents containing audited financial statements Our responsibilities under Our responsibility as auditors for other information in documents containing the audited financial statements does not extend beyond the financial information identified in the audit report, and we are not required to perform any procedures to determine that such other information is properly stated. the Yellow Book compliance with certain provisions of laws, regulations, contracts, and grants.
 However, the objective of our tests was not to provide an opinion on compliance with such provisions.